natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/f-string.rst

     NameError: name 'ip' is not defined

-In addition to substituting variable values you can write expressions in curly brackets:
+In addition to substituting variable values you can write expressions in curly braces:

 .. code:: python